 Do these tools work on mobile?
 Yes.
 Most of these tools, including OddsShopper, offer mobile access through an app, mobile web, or both, which matters because the best prices move quickly and you often need to place a bet right after the tool flags it.

 How much of a bankroll do I need to use betting software?
 There is no minimum.
-The process helps any bankroll by making sure every bet is at the best price and genuinely +EV, though smaller bettors should weigh the subscription cost and start with free or trial access.
+The process helps any bankroll by making sure every bet is at the best price and truly +EV, though smaller bettors should weigh the subscription cost and start with free or trial access.
 Start small, size bets to your edge, and never bet more than you can afford to lose.

 Are there free sports betting tools?
 Yes.
 OddsShopper has a free tier and a 7-day trial of OS Pro, so you can preview the +EV board and compare lines across books before paying.
 OS Pro then unlocks the full real-time arbitrage feed, including live, in-game arbs.
 A free tier is the right place to start before you subscribe.